jorgebucaran/hyperapp/docs/tutorial.md

 `app` is the function that runs our app.
 It is called with a single argument - an object which can take several properties.
 For now we're just concerned with `view` and `node. `

-Hyperapp calls the `view` function to find out how we want the DOM.
-We express it in the form of virtual nodes.
-Hyperapp creates the DOM for us accordingly, replacing the node specified in `node`.
+Hyperapp calls the `view` function which tells it the DOM structure we want, in the form of virtual nodes.
+Hyperapp proceeds to create it for us, replacing the node specified in `node`.

 To render the HTML we want, change the `view` to: